cornell-ece6745/ece6745-docs/docs/ece6745-tut09-xcel-rtl.md

 use `pytest` and the mngr2proc/proc2mngr interfaces to test the TinyRV2 processor.

-2. Cross-Compiling and Executing TinyRV2 Microbenchmarks
+2. Testing and Evaluating TinyRV2 Microbenchmarks
 --------------------------------------------------------------------------

 We will write our microbenchmarks in C. Take a closer look at the vvadd